★ BEST INVESTING TOOLS COMPARISON ★

 | Try it | Visit Charles Schwab | Visit Khan Academy (Economics & Finance) |

-- Trade listed U.S. stocks and ETFs online with $0 base commissions, while planning for options contract fees, futures fees, broker-assisted charges, exchange fees, and regulatory fees where applicable.
+- Online trading for listed U.S. stocks and ETFs with $0 base commissions; options contract fees, futures fees, broker-assisted charges, exchange fees, and regulatory fees apply where applicable.

-- Use thinkorswim on desktop, web, and mobile for active trading, advanced charting, options analytics, alerts, and futures or forex workflows when approved.
+- Thinkorswim on desktop, web, and mobile for active trading, advanced charting, options analytics, alerts, and futures or forex workflows when approved.

-- Practice with paperMoney virtual accounts that let users test trading workflows with live market data.
+- PaperMoney virtual accounts for testing trading workflows with live market data.

-- Trade or monitor stocks, ETFs, options, futures, mutual funds, bonds, forex, crypto ETPs, and phased Schwab Crypto access where eligible.
+- Trading and monitoring for stocks, ETFs, options, futures, mutual funds, bonds, forex, crypto ETPs, and phased Schwab Crypto access where eligible.

 What Khan Academy (Economics & Finance) does best

-- Learn finance and capital-markets foundations such as stocks, bonds, interest, cash flow, valuation basics, and market concepts.
+- Educational resources for finance and capital-markets foundations such as stocks, bonds, interest, cash flow, valuation basics, and market concepts.

-- Study microeconomics and macroeconomics through structured AP and college-level course paths.
+- Research tools for studying microeconomics and macroeconomics through structured AP and college-level course paths.

-- Use the financial-literacy and personal-finance curriculum for budgeting, saving, debt, investing, retirement planning, and real-world money decisions.
+- The financial-literacy and personal-finance curriculum for budgeting, saving, debt, investing, retirement planning, and real-world money decisions.

-- Watch videos, read articles, and complete practice exercises in a self-paced course format.
+- Monitoring for videos, read articles, and complete practice exercises in a self-paced course format.

-- Use derivative and structured-product lessons to understand options, futures, swaps, mortgage-backed securities, and CDO concepts at an introductory level.
+- Derivative and structured-product lessons to understand options, futures, swaps, mortgage-backed securities, and CDO concepts at an introductory level.

 |---|---|---|